Irving7954/IUPUIResearch/README.md

 The code should be commented well enough that you should be able to follow it without more instruction.
 See the sample usage for examples of how to use the files.

+bigram.py:
+The code extracts keyphrases with two words and three words, compute the support for each phrase, then use bigram method or relational words method to find is-a relationship between phrases.
+To run the program, simply change the strpath to the new location of the text file.

+word2vec:
+The code extracts abstracts from metadata, extracts bigram keyphrases.
+It then builds a word2vec model, train the model based on user-defined parameters, and graph the clustered word vectors with annotations.
+To run the program, change the strpath to the new location of the text file.
+To achieve the best graph, some experiement with the model parameters is needed.